What is it?

-The instrumentation has also been upgraded.
-The most significant change is that the front brake fluid reservoir is now fixed to the part of the lever.
+The instrumentation got an upgrade.
+The most significant change is that the front brake-fluid reservoir is now fixed to part of the lever.
 This means there’s no longer a dancing reservoir fixed with little rubbers to a little extension on the handlebar.
 The indicators are now operated with only one button on the left of the handlebar.

-The new model now comes with ABS (as on all BMW bikes from now on) as a standard feature.
-Electronic suspension, ESA, and traction control, ASC, are new features to the bike, but are optional extras.
-However, BMW Motorrad SA has given notice to dealerships that no base model (without ESA, ASC and heated grips) will be available in the country.
+The new model comes with ABS brakes (as on all BMW bikes, from now on) as a standard feature.
+Electronic suspension (ESA) and traction control (ASC) are new features to the bike, and supposed to be optional extras.
+However, BMW Motorrad South Africa informed dealers that no base model (without ESA, ASC and heated grips) will be available in the country.

 Ride and Handling

 The new ESA and ASC on the 800 GS did not get me excited at all.
-I changed through the three ESA settings; Comfort, Normal and Sport (it only change the rear suspension’s setup) and couldn’t really feel the differences between the setups.
-The ASC stops any wheel spin the back wheel might get.
-There is only one setting.
-This could help in rainy conditions on tar.
-But on gravel it ends all the fun.
+I changed through the three ESA settings; Comfort, Normal and Sport (it only change the rear suspension’s setup) and couldn’t feel the difference.
+The ASC stops any wheel-spin at the rear.
+This could help in rainy conditions on tar, but on gravel it’s a wet blanket.

-The bike doesn’t have a great standing position when you take it from the showroom.
-Tilting the handlebar over to the front helps a lot − and if you raise it just a little, 15mm, it will be perfect.
+The bike doesn’t offer its rider a good standing position.
+Tilting the handlebar over to the front helps a lot − and if you raise it by just 15mm it is perfect.

 Otherwise this is a splendid bike.
 You can have loads of fun with it off road, in the field and on tar.

-Like: There is lots to be liked, but the very economical fuel consumption, great power and versatility are the 800 GS’ best features.
+Like: There is lots to be liked, but the very economical fuel consumption, power and versatility are its best features.

 Verdict and Rating

-I’m a harsh critic on adventure bikes (and no Beamer fan), but the F 800 GS is such an enjoyable and capable bike that I actually bought one for myself.
+I’m a harsh critic of adventure bikes (and no Beemer fan boy), but the F 800 GS is such an enjoyable and capable bike that I actually bought one.
 9/10

 Triumph Tiger 800, KTM 990 Adventure